Ayn Devera, MS, MSW, ASW

 I continue to develop knowledge and expertise through seminars, research, workshops, and self-practice, emphasizing the areas of biomechanics and injury rehabilitation.
 I have practiced Qi Gong with third generation Eastern medical doctor, Joseph K. Kim (Encino Acupuncture and Herbs Center, 2000, 2019), and taken Qi cultivation courses, including Self-Healing Qi Gong at Yosan University of Traditional Chinese Medicine in Los Angeles (2007).

-In 2015, I received continuing education in scoliosis care from international Pilates expert, Marie-José Blom, and in 2016 became a licensed Yoga Tune Up® Teacher with the incredible instruction of Trina Altman and Gwen Yeager (a system developed by the ingenious Jill Miller, whose work was fatefully introduced to me by one of my earliest and dearest fascia mentors, the amazing Lisa West, PT and somatic expert at Lisa West Wellness, Ventura.
+In 2015, I received continuing education in scoliosis care from international Pilates expert, Marie-José Blom, and in 2016 became a licensed Yoga Tune Up® Teacher under the instruction of Trina Altman and Gwen Yeager (a system developed by Jill Miller).
+This body of work was fatefully introduced to me by somatic expert, Lisa West, PT of LisaWest Wellness (Ventura, CA) in 2011.
 I completed training in somatic therapies, including neuro-structural bodywork and Thai massage, at the Kali Institute located in Ventura, and am licensed as a massage therapist, also since 2016.
 My movement classes and sessions incorporate myofascial release, core awareness, and mindfulness.
 Through innovative fascial release techniques and my specific cueing language for optimal, pain-free movement, I have helped thousands of people in Ventura continue to enjoy the activities they love and I am extremely grateful for the opportunity to share my insight doing what I truly love- exploring our somatic layers for unconstrained, graceful movement.

 I recently attained certification as a Tune Up Fitness™ Instructor (2024), with training in all three of Jill Miller’s methods: Yoga Tune Up™, The Roll Model Method™, and Body by Breath™ (the latter two certifications instructed by Jill Miller).
 As a licensed esthetician (2005), my other interests are consciously crafting skincare products.
 When I’m not researching or managing ISW, I’m claying around on the pottery wheel or lounging with my Shih Tzu, Roxy Balboa.
+Please note that I am not a physician and do not offer diagnoses.
+I work closely with you and any medical providers you authorize to communicate with me to create a health and wellness program that caters to your unique needs.